Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### Using the asynchronous client

-The asynchronous cosmos client looks and works in a very similar fashion to the already existing client, with the exception of its package within the sdk and the need of using async/await keywords in order to interact with it.
+The asynchronous cosmos client is a separate client that looks and works in a similar fashion to the existing synchronous client.
+However, the async client needs to be imported separately and its methods need to be used with the async/await keywords.

 ```Python
 from azure.cosmos.aio import CosmosClient